-Tuition Refund Insurance
+Tuition Refund Insurance for Undergraduate Students

 The premium for this insurance plan varies from year to year but is generally approximately 1 percent of tuition (commuters) or 1 percent of tuition and room and board (resident students) and is billed and payable each semester.

 Student Medical Insurance

-The Student Accident and Sickness Insurance Plan is serviced by University Health Plans and underwritten by the Security Mutual Life Insurance Company.
+The student accident and sickness insurance plan is serviced by University Health Plans and underwritten by the Security Mutual Life Insurance Company.
 Claims are paid by Consolidated Health Plans.

 - My plan provides adequate coverage that is accessible in the Newport area for: Lab tests and x-rays, prescription drugs, hospitalization (including room and board, physicians' fees and surgical expenses), outpatient hospital services, mental health care, emergency room care and intercollegiate sports injuries (for those participating).